Visit BuildingBarrie.ca to ask questions or provide comments.

 Evan Chen, PMPStormwater Climate Action Fund Project Manager 705-739-4220 ext.
 4454SWCAF@barrie.ca

 Climate change will increase rainfall intensities that can lead to costly flooding, increased erosion and negative impacts on natural waterbodies.
 The City is building

 community resilience to the risks of climate change and the Stormwater Climate Action Fund is part of those efforts.

-Between 2021 and 2023 the City is actively soliciting feedback from staff, Council and the community on the recommended Stormwater Climate Action Fund, and confirming the desired stormwater funding model details with the public.
+The City is actively soliciting feedback from staff, Council and the community on the recommended Stormwater Climate Action Fund, and confirming the desired stormwater funding model details with the public.

 Get Involved!
 Consultation and engagement opportunities are available on the City's engagement platform,

 Plan to join the second virtual Public Information Meeting on October 14 from 6 to 8 p.m.
 The meeting will be

 held on Zoom and residents can participate by computer, smartphone device or

 Ontario Regulation 588/17: Asset Management Planning for Municipal Infrastructure requires